Culture of Iran: Cuisine

 Iranian cuisine refers to the culinary practices of Iran.
 Due to the historically common usage of the term "Persia" to refer to Iran in the Western world, it is alternatively known as Persian cuisine, despite Persians being only one of a multitude of Iranian ethnic groups who have contributed to Iran's culinary traditions.
 (Note: This issue is still debated today.)
-The cuisine of Iran has made extensive contact throughout its history with the cuisines of its neighbouring regions, including cuisine from the Caucasus, Central Asian cuisine, Greek cuisine, Levantine cuisine, Mesopotamian cuisine, Russian cuisine and Turkish cuisine.
+Iran has a rich variety of traditional dishes, and has influenced many other cuisines over the ages, among them the cuisine from the Caucasus, Central Asian cuisine, Greek cuisine, Levantine cuisine, Mesopotamian cuisine, Russian cuisine and Turkish cuisine.
 Aspects of Iranian cuisine have also been significantly adopted by Indian cuisine and Pakistani cuisine through various historical Persianate sultanates that flourished during Muslim rule on the Indian subcontinent, with the most notable and influential of these polities being the Mughal Empire.

 Typical Iranian main dishes are combinations of rice with meat, vegetables and nuts.
 Herbs are frequently used, along with fruits such as plums, pomegranates, quince, prunes, apricots and raisins.
 Characteristic Iranian spices and flavourings such as saffron, cardamom, and dried lime and other sources of sour flavoring, cinnamon, turmeric and parsley are mixed and used in various dishes.
 Outside of Iran, a strong presence of Iranian cuisine can be found in cities with significant Iranian diaspora populations, namely the San Francisco Bay Area, Toronto, Houston and especially Los Angeles and its environs.

-Bread an important food, with a large variety, some of the most popular of which include: nan and hamir, which are baked in large clay ovens (also called "tenurs").
+Bread an important food, with a large variety, some of the most popular of which include: nan which is baked in large clay ovens (also called "tenurs").
 There are many dishes that are made from dairy products.
 One of the most popular of which includes yoghurt ("mast")—which has a specific fermentation process that is widely put to use amongst most Iranians.
 In addition, mast is used to make soup and is vital in the production of oil.
 In addition to these dairy products, Iranian cuisine involves a lot of dishes cooked from rice.
 Some popular rice dishes include boiled rice with a variety of ingredients such as meats, vegetables, and seasonings ("plov") including dishes like chelo-horesh, shish kebab with rice, chelo-kebab, rice with lamb, meatballs with rice, and kofte (plain boiled rice).
 In addition, Iranian cuisine is famous for its sweets.
 One of the most famous of which includes "baklava" with almonds, cardamom, and egg yolks.
 Iranian sweets typically involve the use of honey, cinnamon, lime juice, and sprouted wheat grain.
 One very popular dessert drink in Iran, "sherbet sharbat-portagal", is made from a mixture of orange peel and orange juice boiled in thin sugar syrup and diluted with rose water.
-Just like the people of many Middle Eastern countries the preferred drink of the people of Iran is tea (without milk) or "kakhve-khana".
+The preferred drink of the people of Iran is tea (without milk).